asttranar/NBA-MPDATA-technical_test/README.md

 ```bash
 uvicorn src.app.main:APP --reload
 ```
-Then go to your navigator and go to to `data`
+Then go to your navigator and go to to `http://127.0.0.1:8000/docs`.
+Clic the `POST/predict` banner.
+Click `Try it out`.
+Fill the value of the JSON as you please then click the `execute` button to launch the prediction.
+You can read the result in the `Response body`.

+---

+## Dev summary

+- data cleaning : Correct percentages
+- feature engineering : add per minutes features and ratio AST to TOV and (AST+PTS) to TOV
+- classification problem with optimisation (during training/valiation) with respect to positive recall.
+- API developed with Fast API

 ---